 COVID-19/ CORONA VIRUS IN THE NETHERLANDS

 Unfortunately, the corona virus has also spread to The Netherlands.
-Slowly the rules are easing up.
 For current updates on the corona virus, and measurements that are being taken in The Netherlands, have a look at this official Dutch government website.

-July is Gelderland month on Visiting The Dutch Countryside
+January is Utrecht month on Visiting The Dutch Countryside

 The Netherlands is home to twelve provinces and all of them are special in their own way.
-So, I will be dedicating twelve months to the twelve different provinces in The Netherlands.
-Every province gets its own month.
+So, I will be dedicating special months to the twelve different provinces in The Netherlands.
+Every province gets its own month (or two).
 I will be writing and publishing all places that I’ve visited so far in that specific province in that month.
 From incredible Dutch castles to fantastic Dutch beaches.
 And from beautiful fortified towns in The Netherlands to spectacular Dutch islands.

-From the 1st of July until the 31st of July it’s time for the province of Gelderland to shine.
+From the 1st of January until the 31st of January it’s time for the Dutch province of Utrecht to shine.
 It’s home to the most beautiful Dutch villages in The Netherlands, incredible castles and some of the most special National Parks in The Netherlands.
-And you will be enjoying everything that this Dutch province in the centre of The Netherlands has to offer starting this upcoming July.
+And you will be enjoying everything that these Dutch provinces in The Netherlands has to offer starting this upcoming December.

-And, of course, you can also read everything after July is finished.
-Because all the articles about places and destinations to visit in Gelderland will be published on my website and aren’t going anywhere after this month.
+And, of course, you can also read everything after January is finished.
+Because all the articles about places and destinations to visit in The Netherlands will be published on my website and aren’t going anywhere after this month.

 Oh and last, but certainly not least, subscribe to my email list for more tips, tricks and places to visit in The Netherlands that won’t be making its way to this website.
 Scroll down more to find my latest articles, videos, most read articles and more!